M66B/FairEmail/FAQ.md

 * The number of days to synchronize is set to low
 * There is no usable internet connection
 * The email server is temporarily not available
+* Android stopped the synchronization service

 So, check your account and folder settings and check if the accounts/folders are connected (see the legend menu for the meaning of the icons).

+On some devices, where there are lots of applications competing for memory, Android may stop the synchronization service as a last resort.
+Some Android versions,
+in particular of Huawei (see [here](https://www.forbes.com/sites/bensin/2016/07/04/push-notifications-not-coming-through-to-your-huawei-phone-heres-how-to-fix-it/) for a fix) or Xiaomi (see [here](https://www.forbes.com/sites/bensin/2016/11/17/how-to-fix-push-notifications-on-xiaomis-miui-8-for-real/) for a fix) stop apps and services too aggressively.

 <a name="FAQ17"></a>
 **(17) Why does manual synchronize not work?**